Press "Enter" to skip to content

 Why do we wear poppies?

-The reason poppies are used to remember those who have given their lives in battle is because they are the flowers which grew on the battlefields after World War One ended.
+The reason poppies are used to remember those who have given their lives in battle is because they are the flowers that grew on the battlefields after World War One ended.

-The second battle of Ypres took place between April 21 and May 25, 1915.
-The battle is most remembered for two things.
-Most horribly, it was the time poison gas was used against enemy combatants.
-The second was the writing of a poem that became one of the most famous literary results of the war.
+During World War I, the Second Battle of Ypres took place from April 21 to May 25, 1915.
+The battle is most remembered for two key reasons.
+First, it was the first time poison gas was used against enemy soldiers.
+Second, it led to the creation of a poem that became one of the war’s most famous literary works.
 On May 2, a young Canadian artillery officer, Lt.
-Alexis Helmer, was killed by a shell while serving in the same unit as his friend, a Canadian military doctor, Major John D. McRae.
-That evening, with the chaplain of the unit called away, McRae was asked to officiate at a burial service.
-At some point after that (accounts differ), McRae penned the short poem “In Flanders Fields,” which was published before the end of the year and widely reprinted.
-The opening poignantly evokes the countless dead lying in makeshift cemeteries, but it builds to a climactic call for comrades left behind to “take up our quarrel with the foe.”
-After the War, the poppy was adopted as a symbol of Remembrance.
+Alexis Helmer, was killed by a shell while serving in the same unit as his friend, Major John D. McRae, a Canadian military doctor.
+That evening, with the unit’s chaplain away, McRae was asked to lead a burial service.
+At some point afterward (accounts vary), McRae wrote the short poem “In Flanders Fields,” which was published before year’s end and widely reprinted.
+The opening poignantly depicts the many dead lying in makeshift cemeteries but builds to a powerful call for remaining comrades to “take up our quarrel with the foe.”
+After the war, the poppy was adopted as a symbol of Remembrance.

 In Flanders fields the poppies blow